California Solar Incentives and Rebates: How to Maximize Your Solar Savings | Solar.com

 How much do solar panels cost in California?

-Based on real binding quotes generated by solar.com, a 6.4 kW solar system (slightly larger than average for California) has a net cost around $19,000 after claiming the 30% federal tax credit.
+Based on real binding quotes generated by solar.com, a 6.4 kW solar system (slightly larger than the average for California) has a net cost around $19,000 after claiming the 30% federal tax credit.

 How does the California solar tax credit work?